-In consideration of this particular requirement the Contracting Authority has decided to evaluate Potential Providers by adopting the weightings/scoring mechanism detailed within this Mini Competition.
-The Contracting Authority considers these weightings to be in line with the framework.
+In consideration of this particular requirement the Contracting Authority has decided to evaluate Potential Providers by adopting the weightings/scoring mechanism detailed within this ITQ.
+The Contracting Authority considers these weightings to be in line with existing best practice for a requirement of this type.

-Questionnaire Q No. Question subject Maximum Marks

-Price AW5.2 Price 25%

-Quality PROJ1.1 Approach to Project 40%

-Quality PROJ1.2 Staff to Deliver 35%
+Questionnaire Q No. Question subject Maximum Marks Price AW5.2 Price 25.00% Quality PROJ1.1 Approach 20.00% Quality PROJ1.2 Staff to Deliver 15.00% Quality PROJ1.3 Understanding the Environment 20.00% Quality PROJ1.4 Project Plan and Timescales 20.00%

-Evaluation of Criteria
+Evaluation of criteria